-Screening tests can prevent cervical and colorectal cancers by finding abnormal cells before they become cancerous so that they can be removed.
+Screening tests can prevent cervical and colorectal cancers by finding abnormal cells before they become cancer so that they can be removed.
 Screening tests for breast, cervical, and colorectal cancers also find these cancers early, when treatment is most successful.

 - Men diagnosed with prostate cancer by a CSP health care provider may be able to enroll in the NYS Medicaid Cancer Treatment Program (the CSP does not pay for prostate cancer screening or diagnostic services).

 The Cancer Services Program of the Central Region provides services to Delaware, Otsego, Schoharie, Madison, Oneida, and Herkimer counties.